selesse/jxlint/README.md

 Quick Start
 -----------

-1. Clone this repository.
-Run `./gradlew release publish`.
-2. Specify `com.selesse:jxlint:1.3.0` as a local Maven dependency.
+1. Specify `com.selesse:jxlint:1.3.0` as a Maven dependency.
-3. Make customizations:
+2. Make customizations:

   Create all your rules.
 It's recommended to put all the rules in one directory, as can be seen in the [sample implementations](src/test/java/com/selesse/jxlint/samplerules).